-There are a number of points to consider before purchasing permanent life insurance.
+There are a number of key points of interest regarding investment goals to consider in advance of purchasing permanent life insurance.
 These include:

 - Do you want life insurance for as long as you live? - Will you use the permanent life insurance to provide a payout to beneficiaries upon your death? - Are you aware that your permanent life insurance beneficiary will likely not have to pay income tax on the death benefits received? - Do you intend to continue paying premiums to avoid a lapse in coverage? - Have you consulted with a financial advisor to decide whether permanent insurance is appropriate for you?